unshade/unraidctl/README.md

 If you'd like to contribute to `unraidctl`, please fork the repository and create a pull request with your changes.
 Contributions are welcome!
 Please make sure to follow the existing code style and include tests for any new functionality.

+Pipeline and code quality checks are automatically run on each pull request to ensure code quality.
+They MUST pass before your changes can be merged.